We're Excited to Have You Here!

 A lot of growing during college takes place outside of the classroom.
 Your Student Development team oversees on-campus housing, counseling, athletics, Christian formation and more.
 They’re here to shape your experience at King’s by living life alongside you.Student Life

-Whether you’re living in the Financial District or Downtown Brooklyn, King’s provides access to incredible apartments in some of the best buildings and safest neighborhoods in New York City.
+King’s provides access to incredible apartments in one of the best buildings and safest neighborhoods in New York City.

 Compelled by God’s love that drew us together, we commit to creating a culture that takes seriously the biblical command to unity in diversity.